quentin23soleil/Yeti/README.md

 Or you can clone it and import `library` as a module.

+## Todo
+- "I want to share with Twitter, and Facebook only.
+Filter the apps pretty please."
+- Want something?
+Tell me. :)

 ## License

 Yeti is licensed under the Apache 2 license (you can use it in commercial and open source projects).